Falchy/site/index.md

 <img src=img1.jpg width="800">

 <p>This is a build log of the ergodash i recently built.
-I will talk about a few things:</p>
+This is also my first go at making something with html, so please be kind ;) I will talk about a few things:</p>

 <ul>
 	<li>Mistakes i made</li>